 While you might not have an irrational fear of wooden toy boxes, it’s still nice to expand your options.
 Here are ten toy storage ideas to consider.

 Toy Storage Ideas

 These large canvas tote baskets are my absolute favorite.
 In fact, I easily have 6-7 of these around my home.

-I have several in my basement that are for toy storage and I have one in each of my kids’ rooms to use for dirty laundry.
-Best of all, these are cheap (under $15) and there are TONS of designs.
+I have several in my basement for toy storage, and I have one in each of my kids’ rooms to use for dirty laundry.
+Best of all, these are cheap (under $15), and there are TONS of designs.

 Canvas Toy Bins

 If you like the look of toy boxes but want a different look, luckily, there are plenty of collapsible canvas toy bins available.
 They give you the look of the traditional toy box without the sharp edges.